Experiential therapy is an umbrella term that applies to a range of action- and movement-based forms of psychotherapy.

 First used in the 1970s, experiential therapy uses a wide range of activities (such as role playing, wilderness adventures, expressive arts, animal-assisted experiences and trust-based activities) to identify and address hidden or subconscious issues that may not reveal themselves via more traditional forms of therapy.

-For patients who have previously participated in more traditional forms of psychotherapy (primarily talk therapy in a clinical or office setting), experiential therapy can be particularly effective due to its ability to take the patient’s focus off the therapy itself and encourage him or her to function “in the moment.”
+For residents who have previously participated in more traditional forms of psychotherapy (primarily talk therapy in a clinical or office setting), experiential therapy can be particularly effective due to its ability to take the resident’s focus off the therapy itself and encourage him or her to function “in the moment.”

 What are the Benefits of Experiential Therapy?